yuening-lab/MTG/README.md

 - ICEWS news data has not been released publicly.（If you want to access the original news text information of the event, I suggest [GDELT data](https://www.gdeltproject.org/ "Link").）

 ## Prerequisites
 The code has been successfully tested in the following environment.
-(For older dgl versions, you may need to modify the code)
+(For older versions, you may need to modify the code)
 - Python 3.8.3
 - PyTorch 1.10.0
 - dgl 0.8.1